-A false alarm occurs when the MFB attends an incident to find there is no emergency and there is no need for their firefighting skills or other expertise.
+A false alarm occurs when the MFB attends an incident to find there is no emergency and there is no need for their fire fighting skills or other expertise.

 Most automatic fire alarm systems are a legal requirement, or have been installed to provide fire safety, and it is essential they operate efficiently at all times.

-Impact of false alarms
+Prevention of false alarms